NielsTalens/doc-driven-dev/product-definitions/04 - product-description.md

 Feature: Add new tools to SuperCli
 Users should be able to add custom tools to SuperCli by running `tools add <tool-name>`.
 The command will guide users through an interactive setup process where they specify the tool's name, description, available commands, and installation requirements.
 Once added, the tool becomes available system-wide and can be invoked like any built-in tool.
 Users can also contribute their custom tools to a shared registry for the community.

+Feature: Complex tool approval workflow
+Tools require a multi-stage approval process before installation.
+Users must submit a formal request through `tools request <tool-name>`, which generates a ticket that requires approval from three different teams (security, architecture, and operations).
+Each approval must be obtained through separate commands and can take 5-10 business days.
+Tools are only installable after all approvals are collected and a compliance audit is completed.

 Feature: colorise the different commands
 User should see nice colors when they use supercli